 The course heading towards the Northern Alps offers some of the best views in the area

-Walls, banked terrain, and hidden hit points are scattered all around the ski resort, including along the courses, making it a popular destination for ski enthusiasts.
-The view of the Northern Alps that spreads out before you from the summit is the best in Hakuba Valley.
-Many non-skiers also visit HAKUBA MOUNTAIN HARBOR at the top of the mountain to enjoy the 360-degree panorama.
+With walls, banked terrain, and hidden hit spots scattered throughout the resort, including along the sides of the courses, this ski resort attracts enthusiasts who love to ski on challenging terrain.
+Furthermore, the panoramic view of the Northern Alps from the summit is unparalleled in Hakuba Valley.
+HAKUBA MOUNTAIN HARBOR, located at the summit, is visited by many non-skiers who enjoy the 360-degree panoramic views.
 A new gondola, currently under construction, is scheduled to open in December 2024.

 https://iwatake-mountain-resort.com/winter